lingwalishant56-ctrl/First-Project/Readme.md

 ├── server.js
 └── README.md

-How to Run the Application
+▶️ How to Run the Application

-Ensure Node.js is installed on your system
+Install Node.js on your system

-Download and extract the project files
+Download or clone the project repository

 Open the project folder in Command Prompt / Terminal